NBISweden/SMS_6278_NG-Larsson/local_blast.md

 ## Create the database

+The selection of sequences will be our data base.
+For faster access, blast uses a formatting tool:

     $ makeblastdb -in UP000000589_10090.fasta -dbtype prot

 Notice the extra files created in the current working directory.